Central Board Of Excise & Customs E-Commerce Portal: ICEGATE

 - Select the Port code from the dropdown.

 - Enter the ICEGATE shipping bill date and Captcha in the fields.

 After entering the Submit button, the following details will be displayed.

-Bill of lading is the important receipts issued by the carrier company’s agent or captain or owner of the carrier to acknowledge the goods (Cargo) for shipment through seaways or airways.
+Bill of lading is the important receipt issued by the carrier company’s agent, captain, or owner to acknowledge the goods (Cargo) for shipment through seaways or airways.
 It contains a detailed list of cargo with size and quantity.
-It is used by the importer to file Bill of Entry.
-Bill of lading serves as evidence of the contract of carriage.
+The importer uses it to file the ICEGATE Bill of Entry.
+The Bill of lading serves as evidence of the contract of carriage.

 What is IGM in shipping?

 Import General Manifest (IGM) filing is the detailed filing of cargo before arriving at the destination port or port of importing country with the customs department.
-The IGM is filed by carrier or his agent which filed on the basis of Bill of lading or Airway bills.
+The IGM is filed by the carrier or agent who filed on the basis of Bill of lading or Airway bills.

 IGM contains details such as

 - Total number of packages

 - Details of the ship, vessel, or aircraft.